 There are many types of dog houses: square, round, even log houses!
 Each dog's house should be large enough for the dog to climb in and turn around, but not much bigger.
 The purpose of the house is to lie down.
 In winter a smaller house is easily heated by the dog's body heat.

 Many mushers use a large plastic barrel for each dog.
 Look in the phone book yellow pages for food processing factories and ask if spare barrels are available.
 Do not use a barrel if you think that dangerous chemicals were stored in it.

-It is good to attach the barrel to a wooden pallet to lift it off the ground.
-If the pallet is big enough, the dog also has a place to lie down up off the ground.
+It is good to attach the dog house to a wooden platform to lift it off the ground.
+If the platform is big enough, the dog also has a place to lie down up off the ground.
 This is especially good when the ground is muddy.